mdeias/BatterySafe/README.md

 ### ⏱ Time & Date
 - 12h / 24h format (user selectable)
-- Minimal redraw (only when minute changes)
+- Minimal redraw: **time area updates only when the minute changes**
 - AOD-safe rendering

 ---

 ### 🔋 Battery Percentage
 - Native device battery percentage
-- Cached and refreshed only when needed
+- Cached and refreshed only when needed (sampling-based)

 ---

-### 📈 Battery Drain Trend
+### 📉 Battery Trend (Use / Charge)
-Shows how fast the battery is currently draining.
+Shows how the battery is changing over time using sampled values.

-Drain: 1.2%/h

-- Calculated from sampled battery percentage
+Example:
+- `Use: 1.2%` (draining)
+- `Chg: 0.8%` (charging)

+Notes:
 - Sampling interval: **every 15 minutes**
-- No smoothing, no background polling
+- Rate is computed internally (normalized to 1 hour), but the UI can display a shorter label/value
-- Cached string, updated only when trend changes
+- Trend string is updated only when the sample window completes

 ---

 ### 🔌 Time Since Last Charge
 Displayed in the header:

-Since charge: 3d 4h
+`Since charge: 3d 4h`

-- Automatically detected when unplugging the charger
+- Automatically detected on unplug
 - Updated at most once per hour
 - Immediate refresh on unplug event